carbon-language/carbon-lang/clang/docs/ClangFormat.rst

 .. code-block:: console

-  $ clang-format --help
+  $ clang-format -help
   OVERVIEW: A tool to format C/C++/Obj-C code.

   If no arguments are specified, it formats the code from standard input and writes the result to the standard output.
   If <file>s are given, it reformats the files.
 If -i is specified together with <file>s, the files are edited in-place.
 Otherwise, the result is written to the standard output.

   USAGE: clang-format [options] [<file> ...]